Kunwer Sachdev: Books

+Television appearances

 Indian journalist Richa Anirudh interviewed Kunwer Sachdev during IBN Khabar's show Zindagi Live.
-The show, Zindagi Live, focused on how Sachdev earned 600 crores from scratch.
-He was also interviewed for ET Now's show Tee Time where he talked about his success mantra.
+He was also interviewed for ET Now's show Tee Time, where he talked about his supposed "success mantra".

 Awards

 Kunwer Sachdev was awarded the 'Entrepreneur of the Year 2011' at the Entrepreneur India Awards.
-According to EFY Times, the award recognizes achievers and innovators for their contribution to the development of entrepreneurship in India.
+He has been awarded one of 'India's Most Respected Entrepreneurs' by Hurun, a media publishing group.